Baltino/next-react-styled-boilerplate/readme.md

 # Mi Audiencia UI components.
-- Nextjs - Reactjs - Rebass styled-components (WIP)
+- Nextjs - Reactjs - Rebass styled-components
 Boilerplate to start any proyect that needs SEO (that's where Nextjs comes in to SSR)

 ## Stack
 - Nextjs